 How to look well-dressed on a budget

-When you have no deadline, thrifting and/or conseigning are great options to save on building an awesome functioning wardrobe.
-Browse shops in upscale neighborhoods.
-Here you typically find higher end brands or designers than those in other areas of town.
+When you have no deadline thrifting and consigning are great options to save on an awesome functioning wardrobe.
+Browse thrift shops in upscale neighborhoods.
+These areas typically have higher end items than those in other areas of town.

 Don’t fall for a high end brand

 It is important to try everything on to see how an item looks on you.
 Just because you love a Chanel jacket doesn’t mean that it is flattering for you body shape.
 Recall you don’t want a hem line at the widest part of your body.
 You can determine your body type with this free quiz.